-Apple iPhone 16e: At last a meaningful upgrade for the iPhone SE, but it’s pricey | Expert Reviews
+Apple iPhone 16e: At Last a Meaningful Upgrade for the iPhone SE, but It’s Pricey | Expert Reviews

 - 48MP, f/1.6 main camera; 12MP selfie camera

-- Availability: Pre-order now, on general sale from Friday 28 February 2025 from Apple
+- Availability: Pre-order from February 21, available from Friday 28 February 2025 from Apple

 Apple iPhone 16e: What’s new and first impressions